-At the moment at the Çitdibi rocks are 87 routes (102 pitches, including extensions) in the grades 5c-9? , most of the routes you can find in the grades 7a to 8b.
+At the moment at the Çitdibi rocks more then 100 routes in the grades 5c-9a.
+Most of the routes you can find in the grades 7a to 8b.
 The routes are all modern and safe equipped with glue-in bolts.
 The crags of Çitdibi offer very various styles of climbing.

 In the right side Canyon sector you can find spectacular tufalines on rock with blue and orange stripes.
 The crag is in this part 140m high, what makes this sector also attractive for fans of hard multipitch routes.
 Some of the routes here are very long (up to 55m! single pitch).
 To climb in this sector, it's best you come with an 80m or 100m rope.
 With a 70m rope you can rapell on intermedia belays or lower of to the oposite of the canyon.
 The grades in this sector are between 6c+ and 9a?.

-At the oposite side of this sector you can find the left side Canyon sector with easier routes ( 5c -7b).
-The rock here is not so colourful as at the oposite side, but some of the routes offer still nice climbing on mostly crimps and crags.
-After the early spring time, when a lot of water drops from the oposite wall on this sector this crag can be a little dirty, before the first climbers brushed it.
+At the opposite side of this sector you can find the left side Canyon sector with easier routes ( 5c -7b).
+The rock here is not so colourfull as at the opposite side, but some of the routes offer still nice climbing on mostly crimps and crags.
+After the early spring time, when a lot of water drops from the opposite wall on this sector this crag can be a little dirty, before the first climbers brushed it.

 The sector Magara [cave] showes up with steep athletic climbs on mostly big stuff, the sector hosts some of the best routes of Çitdibi.
 The place and surrounding of this place is specially nice and even perfect for families.
 Some extensions, that are worth to do, are up to 55m long - so bring a long rope with you.
 Grades between 7a+ and 8b+